A Model to Measure the Spread Power of Rumors: Experiments and Results

 \section{Experiments and Results}

-In this section, three experiments are performed on datasets of Twitter and Telegram to evaluate SPR as a new proposed factor and answer to the research questions: (1) investigating the significant difference of each feature between two categories of FRs and TRs.
-(2) measuring SPR on Twitter and Telegram rumors.
-(3) evaluating the performance of SPR in validating rumors.
+In this section, four experiments are performed on datasets of Twitter and Telegram to evaluate SPR as a new proposed factor and answer to the research questions: (1) Investigating the significant of SPR between the two categories of FRs and TRs.
+(2) The effect of feature weighting on SPR calculation.
+(3) Evaluation of presence of SPR on a real world application (Rumor detection).
+(4) SPR performance on rumor detection.
 In the experiments presented subsequently, 10-fold cross-validation is used.
 The experimental evaluation metrics such as Accuracy, Precision, Recall, and F1 measure are used to evaluate the performance of the classifier in identifying rumors in two classes of FR and TR using the Random Forest (RF) classifier.
 In this section, the experimental details are described.